jeffqchen/DIY-Asus-TPM-M-r2.0-Module/README.md

 Note: You do NOT have to follow the links I used.
 The specs are pretty laid out so you can source your own parts if you prefer.

 - 3D Printed Shell
-  - Print with the text facing upwards
+  - Print with the outside facing upwards
   - Suggested layer height: 0.16mm.
   - Suggested line width: 0.35mm.
   - Uses two 6mm M2 screw and nut.